CapricanDRJ/HadesStarCommunityData/docs/corp/10eb3bf190162d1f8373394a774ca9fe65faf64b1e98400cceadb7f37028d7b0/index.md

 ```
 Kill or be Killed.
-We as Survivors  have banded together to take on all enemy forces!
-We are a small, recently created group of determined people doing WS & having fun.
+We as Survivors  have banded together to take on a
+ll enemy forces!
+We are a small, recently created group of determined
+ people doing WS & having fun.}
 ```
 ### [Discord](https://discord.gg/https://discord.gg/JsfWnkf7)
 ### Whitestar Bonus ❌